MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 [Random ideas thrown in random orders]

 - How to manage multiple concurrent sessions
 - Deploy on multiple EC2 machines
+- Use CI/CD
 - Use Kubernetes to manage clusters of containers

 ## Contributions and pull requests